+The Commission staff has prepared a park and open space plan for each county in the Region - refining and detailing the regional park and open space plan - and updates those plans on a cyclical basis.
 The provision of park and open space planning data and related technical assistance is an ongoing activity.
 An example of technical assistance is the detailed evaluation of the natural and recreational values of park and open space lands considered for sale or other disposition by Milwaukee County; two to four such evaluations are completed in a typical year.
-Also in 2007, the Commission is expected to complete work on a park and open space plan for Milwaukee County.

-Park and open space plans prepared by the Commission on a cyclical basis for each of the counties in the Region are adopted by the Commission as amendments to the regional park and open space plan.
+Park and open space plans prepared by the Commission for each of the counties in the Region are adopted by the Commission as amendments to the regional park and open space plan.
 The preparation of county plans by the Commission cooperatively with each county thus serves to update and extend the regional park and open space plan.